PrincetonUniversity/gpu_programming_intro/03_your_first_gpu_job/README.md

 #SBATCH --gres=gpu:1             # number of gpus per node
 ```

-For Adroit, one can specify a specific GPU using a constraint:
+For Adroit, one can specify the GPU type using a constraint:

 ```
 #SBATCH --constraint=a100        # set to gpu80, a100 or v100
 #SBATCH --gres=gpu:1             # number of gpus per node
 ```

+For more on specifying the GPU type on Adroit [see this page](https://researchcomputing.princeton.edu/systems/adroit#gpus).

 ## CuPy